kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 On Windows open the Start menu and open an Anaconda Command Prompt.
 On macOS or Linux open a terminal window.

-We create an environment with a specific version of Python (3.8).
+We create an environment with a specific version of Python and install pip.
 We call the environment ``airflow``:

 ```bash
 conda create -n airflow python=3.9 pip